fizzo999/caps/README.md

 #### Tests

-Unit Tests: npm run test
+Unit Tests: npm run test (coming soon)

 ## Architecture

+- socket.io server (caps) and socket.io-client (vendor, driver) and express based api server that also is a socket.io-client all built with node.js socket.io socket.io-client express dotenv cors faker
-node.js based server that uses express library and dotenv package tests performed with jest and supertest
+- tests performed with jest and supertest

 ## Change Log

-05-03-2021 10:59pm - Application now has a fully-functional order generation on driver.js, vendor,js and all linked through hub.js.
+05-05-2021 7:59pm - Application now has a fully-functional order generation on driver.js, vendor,js and all linked through caps.js.

 ## Credits and Collaborations